bgamari/ghc-wiki-import/records/overloaded-record-fields/plan.md

-If `e` is a variable, whose type is given explicitly in the context, we could look it up rather than requiring it to be given again.
+In an update `e { x = t }`, if `e` is a variable whose type is given explicitly in the context, we could look it up rather than requiring it to be given again.
 Thus

 ```wiki